MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/identity-and-access-management.md

 Identity provides the basis of large percentage of security assurance.
 Identity enable access based on identity authentication and authorization controls in cloud services to protect data and resources and to decide which requests should be permitted.

 Identity and access management (IAM) is boundary security in the public cloud and must be treated as the foundation of any secure and fully compliant public cloud architecture.
-Microsoft Azure offers a comprehensive set of services, tools and reference architectures to enable organizations to make highly secure, operationally efficient environments and those will be outlined below.
+Microsoft Azure offers a comprehensive set of services, tools and reference architectures to enable organizations to make highly secure, operationally efficient environments and as outlined here.

-This section will examine design considerations and recommendations related to identity and access management in an enterprise environment.
+This section examines design considerations and recommendations related to identity and access management in an enterprise environment.

 ## Why we need identity and access management